ORV in Grayling MI

 With a new ORV Ordinance in Crawford County that opens the shoulders of some county roads to ORV traffic, a connected trail system is available that leads into Kalkaska County.
 The Frederic Loop ORV Trail is 29 miles long and open to ORV’s less than 50 inches in width.
 This typically accommodates ATVs and motorcycles.
 Taking Cameron Bridge Road according to the new ordinance, the Frederic Trail system connects into the Kalkaska system with over 100 miles available.

 There are also 9 miles of the Frederic ORV Route available for all sizes of ORV’s.
 The Frederic Trail runs from the trail head off M-72 and heads north to the trail head off County Road 6-12.
 The trail north of 6-12 and south of Cameron Bridge Road is an ORV trail which is open to ATVs (i.e; 3-wheelers, 4-wheelers, motorcycles.)
 Note, use of any of these trails requires an ORV sticker.

 The only “Cycle” trail (single track trail) located in Crawford County is the MCCCT trail located in Beaver Creek Township.

 This ordinance, refers only to the shoulders of some county roads, and is not applicable to state roads or state land and state-owned two tracks.
-With the passage of PA288, some of the roads and property maintained by the Department of Natural Resources is not open to ORV traffic unless posted open.
+With the passage of PA288, some of the roads and property maintained by the Department of Natural Resources are open to ORV traffic; open unless posted closed.
 Most campgrounds also do not allow ORV traffic.
 Please be sure to read the ordinance and get a county map outlining where you can ride.
 Always give motor-vehicle traffic the right of way, and avoid close contact with horses.
 There are several locations where horse and ORV traffic share the same trail.
 Please slow down and stay as far away from the horses as possible.